jccvila/VilaLiuSanchez2020/README.md

 DOC.R - Performs DOC analysis on Equilibrium data (with 500 bootstrap realizations) Bootstrap_Curve_Fitting.R - Performs LOWESS and LM Fitting on all 500 bootstrap realizations (gateing by the different criteria used).
 Bootstrap_Curve_Fitting_Citrobacter.R - Performs LOWESS and LM Fitting to all 500 bootstrap realizations gating by presence/absence of citrobacter.
+Bootstrap_Tests.R - Performs T-tests on all 500 bootstrap realizations for all the pairwise comparisons analyzed in the paper.

+Figure generating scripts

+The script title corresponds to the figure title in the paper